Emergency Medical Technician: EMT and Paramedic (510904)

 Paramedics use complex medical equipment and work mostly in the field in ambulances and emergency response vehicles.
 Some paramedics may work in hospital settings.
 With additional education and training, Paramedics can transition to a number of health industry professions.

 Visit the Nunez Community College Catalog Page for more information including Semester Calendars, Tuition and Fee Schedules, and Course Descriptions.
-Curriculum plans (degree sheets) for individual programs are on the Advising Page.
+For more help in regards to all of our programs see the Advising Page.

 To contact CoAEMSP: